 - Don’t Smoke or Use Tobacco.

 - Cigarettes – When you smoke cigarettes, you inhale carbon monoxide, which replaces the oxygen in your blood.
 This is dangerous because it causes the heart to work harder – pumping blood faster to supply the oxygen your body needs.
 It also can lead to increased blood pressure and heart rate.

 - Tobacco – Tobacco use is dangerous because the chemicals in the substance cause a condition called atherosclerosis, which is the narrowing of the arteries.
 This damages the heart and blood vessels, and it puts you at greater risk of heart attack.

 - No exceptions – Even low-nicotine cigarettes or smokeless tobacco increase the risk of heart disease.
-The more you smoke, the greater the risk – and as soon as you quit that risk starts to drop.
+The more you smoke, the greater the risk – but as soon as you quit, that risk starts to drop.

 - Sleep.
 Believe it or not, getting enough sleep actually reduces your risk of obesity, high blood pressure, heart attack, diabetes and even depression.
 A good amount of sleep for the average adult is 7-9 hours.
 If you aren’t getting that much and find getting out of bed nearly impossible in the morning, you need to get more sleep!
 Make it a priority.
 Talk to your doctor if you are still constantly sleepy; you might need to get tested for sleep apnea.

 - Regular Checkups and Screenings.
 The best way to know that you have a serious health condition is to get tested for it.
 Make sure you have a good routine of going to your doctor and present them with your concerns.

 - Don’t Smoke or Use Tobacco.

 2. Heart-Healthy Foods